benjymous/annotations/sandman/sandman-special1.md

 	Panel 4:  Tantalus:  Fed his son to the gods; his punishment was to stand in a river, which would drain away if he tried to drink, and to have boughs of fruit overhead, which would blow out of range if he reached for them.
->From his plight comes the verb "to tantalize".
+From his plight comes the verb "to tantalize".
+The pennies were placed there by the dead's relatives, as the fare to Charon.

 Page 35 panel 3,5:  The Furies, also known as the Kindly Ones, are an aspect of the Three-in-One Goddess.
 The Furies extract terrible punishments from the guilty.

+Page 37 panel 7-10:  Note that this is different than the "standard" explanation.
+People usually attribute Orpheus' behavior to impatience, lust, or curiosity.
+Lord, what fools these mortals be!

 Page 39 panel 4:  Among the animals pictured here are wolves, rabbits, bears, deer, sheep, goats, a leopard, one of the Carrion Kind, a badger, a fox, rats,